(Pandemic in Los Angeles: Day 82)

 Shortly after Ms. Martinez’s motion, the Los Angeles Police Protective League, or L.A.’s police union, released a blistering statement in retaliation:

 “Los Angeles Council President Nury Martinez has failed the true test of leadership; the ability to bring Angelenos together to problem solve and heal after the tragic killing of George Floyd.
 Rather than creating a space to come together and have the necessary and difficult dialogue on how best to move our city and nation forward, all we got was a Tweet aimed at creating a deeper division between our police officers and the community we serve.
 To declare that the work police officers perform, that we’ve been directed to do, is designed to harm people of color while Ms. Martinez repeatedly sends us into harm’s way is divisive, disrespectful, and certainly is no profile in courage.”

 The police union’s statement is a text-book case of the lengths that powerful interests go to in order to maintain control, even as they lose control.
 Be honest with yourself: In what fundamental way is the statement different from a press release out of the Trump White House?

-Moreover, instead of the police union accounting for their role in jailing, fining, and fatally shooting predominantly Black & Latino bodies in Los Angeles, or instead of releasing a statement accepting the extra $150 million going towards other city services at this time and offering to work with activists to end all police violence against its citizens, the union simply defends itself.
+Moreover, instead of the police union accounting for its role in jailing, fining, and fatally shooting predominantly Black & Latino bodies in Los Angeles, or releasing a statement accepting those extra $150 million going towards other city services right now, or offering to work with activists to end all police violence against citizens, the union simply defends itself.
 It laments over a salary issue.
-Never-mind the scores of protesters the LAPD injured during their peaceful protests, and never-mind 601 fatal shootings since 2013 alone.
+Never-mind the scores of protesters the LAPD injured during their peaceful protests this past summer, and never-mind 600 fatal shootings since 2013.

 Those hundreds of millions of dollars, though.‘